lmhale99/atomman/README.rst

       for a perfectly straight dislocation of any character using the Stroh method.
 Once solved, the elastic energy coefficient and position-based displacements and stresses can be obtained.
 Dislocation monopole systems can be constructed using the Stroh displacements.
-(Soon...)

-    - `dd`_: differential displacement plot for evaluating the core structure of dislocations.
-(Soon...)

-    - `nye`_ tensor calculation for evaluating the core structure of dislocations.
-(Soon...)

 4. The models module has tools for reading in Systems:

-    - `crystal`_ reads in a atomic-system data model file and returns a System.
+    - crystal reads in a atomic-system data model file and returns a System.
-      (documentation soon...)

-    - `cif`_ has two functions for reading CIF crystallographic files.
+    - cif has two functions for reading CIF crystallographic files.
-      (documentation soon...)

         + cif_cell() reads a CIF file and returns a System and list of elements.